Sadiqueahmed/Sadiqueahmed/README.md

 ### About Me

 I'm a full-stack developer with a strong interest in building practical, well-engineered software.
 I enjoy solving technical problems, learning new technologies, and collaborating on projects that create real impact.
-I'm currently focused on expanding my skills in backend frameworks and mobile development.
+I'm currently focused on expanding my skills in backend frameworks .

 <p>
   <a href="https://topmate.io/sadique_ahmed" target="_blank">